JPL-UNLV-CS-2021/nsm/JudgesREADME.md

 ## Installation for Auto Coder

-QSM is a tool to be used in conjuction with other tools  by JPL engineers in a development environment.
+NSM is a tool to be used in conjuction with other tools  by JPL engineers in a development environment.
 As such to test it we must first spend time setting up a similiar environment..

 # 1. [Install QM](https://www.state-machine.com/)